-We return to the proof of Proposition \ref{prop NLS 1}.
-Since the previous Lemma guarantees that the Jacobian matrix $J$ of the derivatives of $F$ with respect to $\xi$ and $\eta$ is invertible, we can apply the implicit function Theorem at point $(\xi,\eta,\sigma)=(0,\eta_0,0)$.
+Since Lemma \ref{lemm J zeta-sigma} in the \hyperref[sec:app]{Appendix} guarantees that the Jacobian matrix $J$ of the derivatives of $F$ with respect to $\xi$ and $\eta$ is invertible, we can apply the implicit function theorem at point $(\xi,\eta,\sigma)=(0,\eta_0,0)$.
 Fix $\zeta=i\eta_0$.
-By Proposition \ref{prob reg zeta-sigma} the flow defined by the system (\ref{ZSSP - pert}) is $\calC^1$ in the parameters, so that its derivative in $\sigma$ coincide with the first term of the Taylor expansion, denoted $\Psi^{(1)}$:
+By Proposition \ref{prob reg zeta-sigma} the flow defined by the system (\ref{ZSSP - pert}) is $\mathcal{C}^1$ in the parameters, so that its derivative in~$\sigma$ coincides with the first term of the Taylor expansion, denoted $\Psi^{(1)}$,

-Here, $\Psi^{(0)}$ denoted the solution of the deterministic problem ($\sigma=0$).
-Let $M$ be the matrix appearing in the drift term of the above equation; the solution can be computed explicitly:
+Here, $\Psi^{(0)}$ denotes the solution of the deterministic problem ($\sigma=0$).
+Let $M$ be the matrix appearing in the drift term of the above equation; the solution can be computed explicitly,

 where

 It follows that